HuJK/Cloud9-hub/README.md

 # Manual install

-## Preinstall
-## Ubuntu, please install equivalent package if you use different distro):
+## Preinstall (for Ubuntu, please install equivalent package if you use different distro):
 ```bash
 echo "update phase"
 apt-get update